-In the first phase, participants will have to write a preliminary business or product proposal highlighting the need for technological or know-how support from CERN.
+In the first phase, participants will have to write a preliminary business or product proposal, or a technological problem, highlighting the need for technological or know-how support from CERN.
 Representatives from CERN and LIC will select up to 5 of the best proposals to enter the second phase.

 Examples of successful technology adoption

 The World Wide Web is one of the most impressive examples of the influence of experiments in particle physics on the development of innovative technologies.

 Sir Tim Berners-Lee, a CERN employee, created the HTML language and the HTTP protocol and, in 1990, enabled the first Web server on the World Wide Web to allow researchers to share information easily and quickly.